-Each chapter will have a homework section on Mastering Chemistry.
+- Each chapter will have a chapter worksheet available on blackboard.
 These will be turned in one to two class days after the chapter material has been finished.
-The date will be announced on the syllabus and on Mastering Chemistry.
+The date will be announced on the syllabus. - Lowest Homework Grade Dropped - At the end of the semester the Instructor will automatically drop the lowest homework grade for each student.